Blindspotting (TV series)

+Blindspotting is an American comedy-drama television series and a spin-off sequel of the 2018 film of the same name.
+Set six months after the events of the film, the series follows Ashley, who is forced to move in with the mother of Miles, her boyfriend and father of her son, after he is suddenly incarcerated.
+The series co-stars Jaylen Barron, Candace Nicholas-Lippman, Benjamin Earl Turner, and Atticus Woodward.

-Blindspotting is an American comedy-drama television series, and a spin-off sequel of the 2018 film of the same name.
-It is created and executive produced by Rafael Casal and Daveed Diggs, writers, producers and lead stars of the original film, and focuses on the supporting character of Ashley, played again by Jasmine Cephas Jones, who also acts as producer.
-Keith Calder, a producer on the original film, is also an executive producer, with Casal also acting as showrunner.
+The series was created and executive produced by Rafael Casal and Daveed Diggs, writers, producers and lead stars of the original film, with Casal also acting as showrunner.
+Keith Calder, a producer on the original film, is also an executive producer, as well as actress Jasmine Cephas Jones.
 It premiered on June 13, 2021 on Starz.
-In October 2021, the series was renewed for a second season which is set to premiere on April 14, 2023.
+In October 2021, the series was renewed for a second season which premiered on April 14, 2023.
+In September 2023, the series was canceled after two seasons.

-Set six months after the events of the film, the series follows Ashley after Miles, her boyfriend and father of their son, is suddenly incarcerated, forcing her to move in with Miles' mother.
-It co-stars Jaylen Barron, Candace Nicholas-Lippman, Benjamin Earl Turner, and Atticus Woodward.
-Casal appears as a guest, reprising his role as Miles.